 Maryland Fathers' Rights Custody Attorney Network

-Our Maryland Fathers' Rights Custody and Divorce attorneys have won Primary Residential Custody, Joint Physical Custody with 50-50 Equal Time Sharing, and Orders Of Dismissal for Petitions For Protective Orders filed against them FOR FATHERS many times in many Trials and Settlements in many Family Law Courts around the state of Maryland.
+Our Maryland Fathers' Rights Custody and Divorce attorneys have won Primary Residential Custody and Joint Physical Custody with 50-50 Equal Time Sharing FOR FATHERS in many Trials in Family Law Courts around the state of Maryland.

 Divorce and Custody Law varies from State to State.
 There is No legal Presumption of Joint Custody in Maryland.